Samsung Galaxy S11 / S20 release date, price, specifications and latest rumors - Mash Viral

 The previous S10 models joined the trend of multiple cameras at the rear, and the newest from Samsung will probably be no different.

 All three models are thought to receive camera upgrades, with the S20 and S20 + reportedly having a camera with three and four lenses and 64MP sensors respectively.
-However, it is the S20 Ultra that gets the biggest buzz, because it is thought that it has a 108MP 100x zoom quad-lens camera.
+However, it is the S20 Ultra that gets the biggest buzz because it is thought to have a 108MP 100x zoom quad-lens camera.

 processor